-When we looked back at our concept generation flow chart that we made, we realized that our prototype will be based on multiple different concepts that are integrated together.
-Our first primary screening for our prototype is based on three components: detection, security, and alarm.
-Specific components we will screen are shown below and will have a description of why each component was considered.
+When we looked back at our concept generation flow chart, we realized that our prototype will be based on multiple different concepts that are integrated together.
+Our primary screening for our prototype is based on three components: detection, security, and alarm.
+Specific components we will screen are discussed below and will have a description of why each component was considered.